Sustainable sourcing is shaping the way restaurateurs work, how chefs craft menus and how diners decide where to eat.

 Operators, however, can also adapt menus to match availability.
 Leith Hill, owner of New York City’s Ellary’s Greens, sources 80% of her meat and produce locally.
 But when harsh conditions affect product availability and price, Hill reworks her menu to take advantage of what can be secured, often at a lower price.
 “Sustainable is the way people want to eat,” she says.

 HOW TO GO HIGH EFFICIENCY

-Scrutinize refreigeration and dish machines.
-An Energy Star qualified commerical dishwasher, for instance, uses 25 percnet less energy and 25 percent less water on average, which can translate to yearly savings of $720 on your electric bill and $300 on water.
-An energy-efficient fryer could save more than $4,000 in natural gas over the life of that fyer, according to the EPA.
+Scrutinize refrigeration and dishwashing machines.
+An Energy Star-qualified commercial dishwasher, for instance, uses 25% less energy and 25% less water on average, which can translate to yearly savings of $720 on your electric bill and $300 on water.
+An energy-efficient fryer could save more than $4,000 in natural gas over the life of that fryer, according to the EPA.

 DON'T TAKE OUR WORD FOR IT

 No one's immune to hyperbole.
-To help ensure you're eco-friendly products are delivering the goods, check out third-party certification from organizations like UL, Green Seal and UPI.
+To help ensure your eco-friendly products are delivering the goods, check out third-party certification from organizations like UL, Green Seal and UPI.